mberneaud/PairAssignment3/README.md

 ## Note regarding the data sets used in the analysis

-As we do not intent to publish the data used in the analysis publically, it needs to be manually inserted into the `data/` directory.
+As we do not intent to publish the data used in the analysis publicly, it needs to be manually inserted into the `data/`  directory.
 Otherwise, the RMarkdown will not render correctly as one of the earlier code chunks will throw an error right away.

-*Note to Christopher: We'll send you the data along with
+*Note to Christopher: We'll have sent you the data along with the repository link via email.

 ## Important files

-The vast majority of the analysis is done within the [RMarkdown file](PairAssignment3.Rmd), the rendered output of that file is the [PairAssignment3.pdf](PairAssignment3.pdf).
+The entirety of the analysis is done within the [RMarkdown file](PairAssignment3.Rmd), the rendered output of that file is the [PairAssignment3.pdf](PairAssignment3.pdf).
+There are some R source files found in the `R_scripts` folder, but they are not directly integrated into the Rmarkdown file.